What We’re Seeing

 of executives and employees report that misaligned cultures and unclear communication are the root of most workplace failures.

-The takeaway: misalignment is rarely about values — it’s about how people think, communicate, and coordinate under pressure.
+The takeaway: Misalignment is rarely about stated values — it’s about the cognitive and relational capacity to think clearly, communicate explicitly, and coordinate under pressure.

 72%